lh3/bgt/README.md

 ```
 You can most common arithmetic and logical operators in the condition.

-#### 1.3 Import variant annotations
+#### 2.3 Import variant annotations

-Each VCF keeps variant annotations in its own INFO field.
-BGT is different.
-It
-recommends to keep annotations of all important variants in a separate FMF file
+Site annotations are also kept in a FMF file like:
-and share it across BGT files.
-This FMF looks like:
 ```
 11:209621:1:T  effect:Z:missense_variant   gene:Z:RIC8A  CCDS:Z:CCDS7690.1  CDSpos:i:347
 11:209706:1:T  effect:Z:synonymous_variant gene:Z:RIC8A  CCDS:Z:CCDS7690.1  CDSpos:i:432